shivanshdave/2020-432/post-class/README.md

 ## Homework 5 (optional) is also due at NOON on 2020-05-04.

 Submit via Canvas.
 Here are the people from whom I have received Homework 5.
-Grades will be posted to Canvas on this.
+Grades on Homework 5 are posted to Canvas.

 - Hussam Alqahtani
 - Logan Harper